Fellowships for PhD Students: Find and Secure Funding

 Types of Fellowships

 Finding the right fellowship begins with knowing your options.
-There may be thousands of fellowships out there, but they come from a variety of distinct sources, begin and end at different stages of the doctorate process, and often have unique requirements.
-Before diving down the research rabbit hole and filling out applications, start broad and narrow your search from there.
-This will help you better gauge the type of fellowship that fits your academic program and career path.
+There may be thousands of fellowships out there, but they come from a variety of sources, start and end at different stages of the doctoral process, and often have unique requirements.

 Fellowships by Funding Source